Doctrinal paradox

-Discursive dilemma or doctrinal paradox is a paradox in social choice theory.
+The discursive dilemma or doctrinal paradox is a paradox of social choice and judgement aggregation.
+It extends the voting paradox and Arrow's theorem to situations where the goal is to combine different sources of information or judgments, rather than preferences.
 The paradox is that aggregating judgments with majority voting can result in self-contradictory judgments.

 Consider a community voting on road repairs asked three questions; the repairs go ahead if all three answers are 'Yes'.
 The questions are: "Are the roads important?", "Is the weather right for road repair?" and "Are there available funds for repairs?"
 Imagine that three (non-overlapping) groups of 20% of people vote 'No' for each question, and everyone else votes 'Yes'.
 Then each question has an 80% agreement of 'Yes', so the repairs go ahead.
 However, now consider the situation where the community are asked one question: "Are all three conditions (importance, weather and funds) met?"
 Now 60% of people disagree with one of these conditions, so only 40% agree on a 'Yes' vote.
 In this case, the repairs do not go ahead.
 Thus the road repair team gets different feedback depending on how they poll their community.

-Philosopher Philip Pettit believes the discursive dilemma makes it impossible to make simple statements about the beliefs of a collective.
+In general, any decision that is not unanimous can be logically self-contradictory.

 Overview

-Princeton philosopher Philip Pettit says there are hidden challenges of describing the group as though it were a single individual – a metaphorical agent – the way the law sometimes talks about corporations.
-It is a mistake, he says, to think things can be that simple.

-In reality, it can be quite difficult to construct a model of the "group mind" by merely asking for a majority opinion.
+The doctrinal paradox shows it is difficult to construct a model of public opinion simply by identifying the majority opinion on multiple questions.
 This is because contradictory conceptions of a group can emerge depending on the type of questioning that is chosen.

 To see how, imagine that a three-member court must decide whether someone is liable for a breach of contract.
 For example, a lawn caretaker is accused of violating a contract not to mow over the land-owner's roses.
-The judges have to decide which of the following propositions are true:
+The jurors must decide which of the following propositions are true: